 The importance of this concern even led the European Commission for the Efficiency of Justice to publish the European Ethical Charter on the use of Artificial Intelligence in judicial systems and their environment.
 Nevertheless, there have been many cases of “artificial intelligence gone wrong”.
 Highlight cases, such as machine learning models that show female searchers ads for low-wage jobs compared to male users, search engines that struggle to differentiate human images from those of gorillas, chatbot posting inflammatory and racist tweets after just one day, the crime risk analysis tool against recidivism predictions showing implicit racial biases, Amazon’s facial recognition falsely matching 28 members of Congress with mugshots, and several other examples on an ever-increasing list.

+This workshop aims to discuss bias, ethics and fairness in the design of trustworthy AI systems.
+We invite AI&L researchers, computer scientists and legal researchers to join us.
 Topics include but are not limited to bias in machine learning, algorithmic fairness, explainable and interpretable machine learning, ethics in argumentation theories, accountability, legal design and visual modeling of the Law, etc.

-The BEFAIR² Workshop will be held at ICAIL 2021 Conference.
+The 2nd BEFAIR² Workshop + 1st EMAI will be held at ICAIL 2023 Conference on June 23, 2023.